-- Shortfall risk is the risk you won’t have enough money (which could be because you didn’t take enough, er, risk).
+- Shortfall risk is the risk you won’t have enough money (which could be because you didn’t take enough risk).

 Different asset types are generally perceived to carry different levels of risk – and correspondingly, different levels of potential reward.
 Let’s take a closer look at the main asset types below.

 Government bonds, also called gilts in the UK, are typically seen as the next-least risky asset class.
-A bond is essentially a loan you make to a government or company, on which it pays a set amount of interest over a set amount of time.
-Governments only very rarely default on their bond payments so gilts are seen as safe, although they will fluctuate in value more than cash.
+A bond is essentially an IOU from the government or a company – you loan them some money and they’ll pay a set amount of interest over a set amount of time.
+Governments very rarely default on their bond payments so gilts are seen as safe, although they will fluctuate in value more than cash.